Parler: Usage

 Parler had fewer than a million users until early 2020.
 In the last week of June 2020, it was estimated that the Parler app had more than 1.5 million daily users.
 As of 15 July 2020, Parler had 2.8 million total users and had been downloaded 2.5 million times, nearly half of which were in June.
 Throughout June and July, Parler on several occasions was highly listed both on the Apple App Store and on the Google Play store, in various categories and overall.
 The Parler app was downloaded nearly a million times in the week following Election Day in the United States on November 3, and became the most popular free app both on the Apple App Store and on the Google Play Store.
 Parler remained the most downloaded app in the United States for five days in early November.
 The New York Times reported that Parler had added 3.5 million users in a single week, and during that month the service had about four million active users, and more than ten million total.
 In December 2020, Parler had around 2.3 million daily active users.
 Fast Company reported that, as of December 5, both the number of daily active users and the rate of new downloads had dropped from their November peak, and CNN reported on December 10 that downloads had "plummeted" and were returning to the numbers Parler was experiencing before the election.
 Parler again topped the App Store downloads chart on January 8, 2021, shortly after then-President Trump was permanently suspended from Twitter and also shortly before Parler was removed from the App Store by Apple.
 As of January 2021, Parler reported having 15 million total users.
 According to Sensor Tower, Parler has received 11.3 million global downloads from both the App Store and the Play Store.
 Also according to Sensor Tower, app downloads for Parler had dropped from 517,000 in December 2020 to 11,000 in June 2021.
+According to a May 2022 Pew Research Center poll, 38 percent of American adults have heard of Parler, while only 1 percent regularly get their news from Parler.